A Roundup of Eastside News & Info

 * Correction: A previous version of this post said that the Boyle Heights Neighborhood Council had also filed suit against the project.
 That’s wrong.
-The suit was filed in part by a council board member but not the council itself.
+The suit was filed by the Boyle Heights Neighborhood Association.

 Rachel Uranga is a Los Angeles-based writer

 - Got a news tip or photo to share?
 Submit it here